GerritCodeReview/plugins_importer/src/main/resources/Documentation/about.md

 Account] or the link:access-control.html#capability_administrateServer[ Administrate Server] capability assigned on the source system.

+If for any reason an user is no longer existent in the LDAP instance but it is listed as a change owner, reviewer or as part of a group, a local user account is created with the username followed by the "_imported" suffix.
+Giving that such user is not longer active in the system, their account status is set to inactive.

-Gerrit internal users (e.g. service users) are never automatically created but must be created in the target Gerrit server before the import.
+Gerrit internal users (e.g. service users) should be created in the target Gerrit server before the import.
+Otherwise, a local user is created with the same username followed by the "_imported" suffix.

 <a id="project-import-commands">
 #### Commands